 Furthermore, the neighborhoods around busy areas like those near Wrigley Field are often resident-only parking on the streets all day or after 6 p.m.
 There are warning signs everywhere in these neighborhoods, so look for them.

 In addition, there are also parking garages downtown, which run around $30 a day, but on the outskirts, you can find all-day parking for as low as $15.
 Check out Park Whiz at parkwhiz.com to find all the parking options in the area in which you plan to visit, by simply typing in the address before you leave for your destination.

 The Final Word on Transportation in Chicago

 You are best served through Chicago’s public transportation system and using Uber and Lyft to get you to places quickly.
 Renting a car is great in many cities where the attractions are spread across a wide area, but in Chicago, the downtown area has a robust number of attractions that will keep you busy during your trip.
-While renting a car and traveling outside of Chicago provides for an interesting adventure, you will never grow bored by what Chicago has to offer from fantastic food, inspiring museums, musicals and plays, and iconic sports franchises.
+While renting a car and traveling outside of Chicago provides for an interesting adventure, you will never grow bored by what Chicago has to offer from the fantastic food, inspiring museums, musicals and plays, and iconic sports franchises.
 Furthermore, parking is costly and hard to find.
 While much of Chicago is pricey, the transportation is very reasonably priced, so take advantage of it while exploring the culture of one of America’s greatest cities.

 Have Your Say?

 Let us know your Experiences of Getting around Chicago?
 Do you use the EL or do you stick to Taxi’s, Uber and Lyft?
 Have you braved a Hire car?
-Let us know your experiences in the comments Below.
-If you have any Questions or would like to know how to get to any Specific point in the City just fire us a comment below.
+Let us know your experiences in the comments below.
+If you have any questions or would like to know how to get to any specific point in the City just fire us a comment below.
 We would love to hear from you!